Stellarator: Stellarator returns

 A chart showing the growth in size and magnetic field of experimental stellarator devices.
 The shape of the plots indicates the type of device.

 As the tokamak approach faltered, interest in stellarators reemerged.
+New stellarators built in this time include Wendelstein 7-AS, the first optimized stellarator with modular coils.
+In 1983, Allen Boozer discovered toroidal magnetic field quasi-symmetries, which promised to reduce particle and heat loss from suitably optimized stellarators.
+This approach became the basis for future stellarator designs, especially after Jürgen Nührenberg published the first ever numerical approximation to quasi-helical symmetry in a stellarator with buildable coils.

-This coincided with the development of advanced computer aided planning tools that allowed the construction of complex magnets that were previously known but considered too difficult to design and build.
+These theory developments coincided with the development of advanced computer aided planning tools that allowed the construction of complex magnets that were previously known but considered too difficult to design and build.

 New materials and construction methods increased the quality and power of the magnetic fields, improving performance.
-New devices built to test these concepts include Wendelstein 7-X i(W7-X) n Germany, the Helically Symmetric Experiment (HSX) in the US, and the Large Helical Device in Japan.
+New devices built to test these concepts include Wendelstein 7-X (W7-X) in Germany, the Helically Symmetric Experiment (HSX) in the US, and the Large Helical Device in Japan.
 W7X and LHD use superconducting magnetic coils.

-The lack of an internal current eliminates some of the tokomak's instabilities, allowed the stellarator to be more stable given similar operating conditions.
+Minimizing internal current eliminates some of the tokomak's instabilities, allowed the stellarator to be more stable given similar operating conditions.
 Since it lacks the confinement provided by the current found in a tokamak, the stellarator requires more powerful magnets to reach any given confinement.
 The stellarator is an inherently steady-state machine, which has several engineering advantages.

 In 2023 PPPL built an experimental device using mainly commercial components at a cost of $640,000.
 Its core is a glass vacuum chamber surrounded by a 3D-printed nylon shell that anchors 9,920 permanent magnets.
 Sixteen electromagnets wrap the shell.